-Ravenous is a film you’ve likely never heard of.
+Ravenous is a cult classic that’s slipped into obscurity.
 Its troubled production began in 1998 and it hit cinemas in 1999 with a quirky mix of black humour, bizarre supernatural legends, and an outstanding soundtrack from Damon Albarn and Michael Nye.

 But it tanked in cinemas, despite its heroic director, Antonia Bird, transforming the production from a disaster into a flawed gem.
 20 years on, we remember this quirky masterpiece that dared to mix horror with existential angst.

 Ravenous is about Captain John Boyd (Guy Pearce), who has been sent to a remote outpost in California, 1840s America, after an act of cowardice.

 After the heat of the Mexican-American War (1846-1848), he’s sent to the Sierra Nevada – his generals decide not to execute him as it might “set a bad precedent”.

 Travelling to Fort Spencer, he finds a dilapidated outpost home to social misfits.
 As he attempts to settle in, whilst clearly struggling with introversion and anxiety, ravaged survivor F.W.
 Colqhoun (Robert Carlyle) emerges from the wilderness barely alive.

 He recalls a story of an extreme fight for survival in the wilderness involving cannibalism (this part was based in the Donner Party Incident).
 It emerges some of his part may still be alive, so out into the wild head the assortment of Fort Spencer’s troops on a rescue mission.

 Filming began in Slovakia at the Tatra Mountain range.
 Three weeks in, the first director, Milcho Manchevski, left the production after a series of bitter differences with Fox 2000.
 Raja Gosnell was touted as a replacement, but the cast rejected him.